 - a.
 NFPA 72 Record of Completion. - b.
 NFPA 72 Record of Inspection and Testing. - c.
 Fire Alarm and Emergency Communication System Inspection and Testing Form. - d.
-Audibility test results with marked-up test floor plans. - e.
+Audibility test results with marked-up test floor plans.

+- e.
+Intelligibility test results with marked-up floor plans. - f.
 Documentation that all tests identified in the paragraph "Minimum System Tests" are complete.